 Else if the Heating Loop is less than 15%, send 0 requests.

-Dual-Duct VAV Terminal Unit − Mixing Control with Inlet Airflow Sensors
+[EQUALS VAV DDIN]Dual-Duct VAV Terminal Unit − Mixing Control with Inlet Airflow Sensors

 Mixing control logic is the preferred option for use with DCV.
 If the box serves more than one room, it requires a DD box with mixing capability; a pair of single-duct boxes strapped together with a common plenum will not work because the discharge air will stratify rather than mix.
 However, if only a single room is served, as is typical for a zone using DCV, then the room becomes the mixing box and this issue can be disregarded.